Random Scaling of Emergent Capabilities: Synthetic Length Generalization Tasks

 \subsection{Emergence is a Sign of Bimodal Variation}

 What do the scaling curves for length generalization tasks look like when we generate them in conventional ways?
-Following \citet{srivastava2023beyond}, we take the vector of model performances for the count task at test length 60 across different scales with a fixed initialization and shuffle seed.\footnote{Although it is standard practice to fix the random seed when reporting LM benchmark performance across scales, the initializations produced by a single seed have no meaningful relation across different scales.} We calculate the task's \emph{breakthroughness} and \emph{linearity} metrics on each seed.
-As defined in Appendix~\ref{app:breakthrough}, the former metric measures emergence, whereas the latter measures a smooth response to scale.
-We plot the performance across scale for the seeds with the highest breakthrough and highest linearity in Figure \ref{fig:emergence}.
-As seen in Figure~\ref{fig:emergence} and Appendix Figure~\ref{fig:breakthrough_seeds}, we can easily find fixed seeds that show varying levels of emergence and linearity, due to random variation in breakthroughs.
+Following \citet{srivastava2023beyond}, we calculate the \emph{breakthroughness} and \emph{linearity} of scaling curves where each run shares a fixed initialization and shuffle seed.\footnote{Although it is standard practice to fix the random seed when comparing LM benchmark performance across scales, the initializations produced by a single seed have no meaningful relation between different model sizes.} As defined in Appx.~\ref{app:breakthrough}, breakthroughness measures emergence, whereas linearity measures a smooth response to scale.
+We plot the performance across scale for the seeds with the highest breakthrough and highest linearity in Fig. \ref{fig:emergence} (with other extremes shown in Appx.
+Fig.~\ref{fig:breakthrough_seeds}).
+Because breakthroughs vary across seeds, we can easily find fixed seeds that lead to \textit{either} emergent \textit{or} smooth scaling.

 This variation is explained by the bimodality of model performance distributions when varying seed.
-Figure~\ref{fig:rev_add_histograms} illustrates that, for a population of models independently trained on the addition task, length generalization clusters into high and low component modes at many parameter sizes.
-This clustering produces distinctly bimodal performance distributions, causing some model runs to appear as breakthroughs while others follow a more linear progression.
-When bimodally distributed runs cluster into very high and very low performance components, a model might exhibit linear scaling if sampled from the same cluster as the previous scale \emph{or} emergent scaling when switching from the low cluster to the high cluster.
+Fig.~\ref{fig:rev_add_histograms} illustrates that, for a population of models independently trained on the addition task, length generalization ability clusters into high and low component modes at many parameter sizes.
+This clustering produces distinctly bimodal performance distributions, causing some model runs to appear as breakthroughs while others generalize poorly.
+When bimodally distributed runs cluster into distinct high- and low-performance components, a model might exhibit linear scaling if sampled from the same cluster as the previous scale \emph{or} emergent scaling when switching from the low cluster to the high cluster.
 These differences ultimately lead to high variability in the timing and degree of emergence.
-Furthermore, these differences can be a source of oscillating scale curves, as \citet{srivastava2023beyond} documented in their lowest-linearity tasks.
+Furthermore, these differences cause oscillating scale curves like those seen in low-linearity tasks \citep[][ref.
+Fig. 7c]{srivastava2023beyond}.